dhunanyan/scss-to-css-converter-npm/CONTRIBUTING.md

 ## Thank You!

-Thank you for contributing to the SCSS to CSS Converter - Server project!
+Thank you for contributing to the SCSS to CSS Converter NPM Package project!
 Your involvement helps make this project better for everyone.

 ---